Your Takeaways:

 What Form Do I Use to File for an Extension?

-Do I Need to Provide a Reason for the Extension?
+Do I Need a Reason for Requesting an Extension?

 No, the IRS does not require you to provide a specific reason for requesting an extension.
 It is your right to request one, and the IRS generally grants it automatically, provided you file the request on time.